joylavaughn/What-is-the-cloud/README.md

 </p>

 <h1>What Exactly is Azure and the Cloud?</h1>
 Microsoft Azure, often referred to as Azure, is a cloud computing platform operated by Microsoft that provides access, management, and development of applications and services via around the world-distributed data centers.
+"The cloud" is literally a platform that will let you rent space in order to store or process your own data.

 <h2>Environments and Technologies Used</h2>